python/devguide/committing.rst

   dedicated to maintenance of the work before the work gets integrated in the main repository.

-  An exception to this rule, you can make a quick edit through the web UI of GitHub, in which case the branch you create can exist for less than 24 hours.
+  An exception to this rule: you can make a quick edit through the web UI of GitHub, in which case the branch you create can exist for less than 24 hours.
   This exception should not be abused and be left only for very simple changes.